avidrucker/ml-course-map/README.md

   - (assertion) Decision trees recursively split the dataset based on feature values to create a hierarchy of decision rules.
   - (assertion) Each internal node in a decision tree corresponds to a test on a feature, and each leaf node corresponds to a class or value prediction.
   - (assertion) Decision trees can overfit if not pruned or constrained by parameters like max depth or minimum samples per split.
+  - (task) Given a dataset, set max_depth=3 and fit a DecisionTreeClassifier, then visualize decision boundaries to understand how the model splits features.

 - Random Forest (topic)
   - (assertion) A random forest is an ensemble of decision trees, each trained on a random subset of features and samples.
   - (assertion) Random forests generally improve over single decision trees by reducing variance and thus overfitting.
   - (assertion) The final prediction of a random forest is typically made by averaging or majority voting over all trees.
+  - (task) Fit a RandomForestClassifier with default parameters and report classification metrics.
+  - (assertion) Random forests can produce stable results with minimal tuning and handle complex decision boundaries.

 - Overfitting/Underfitting (topic)
   - (assertion) Overfitting occurs when a model learns patterns specific to the training data, failing to generalize to unseen data.